 This is part of an interview between Sarah Morris and Darcy Dauderis, transcribed from an episode of Around the Gavel by Morris Law Center.

-What is the most usual issue that you’ve seen in your real estate career and illegal issue related to real estate?
+What is the most unusual issue that you’ve seen in your real estate career and illegal issue related to real estate?

 So, um, the, there are two that are, you know, this year issues that have come up.
 One is, um, you know, the, I think the intricacies of probate and, um, as the buyer’s agent being certain that you understand the process well enough to make up for any, um, lack of information.
 The listing agent might have, um, because in, in, in this particular instance, um, being told as the buyer’s agent that probates complete and the sale is approved and not knowing underneath that, that that wasn’t actually the case and that there were, you know, liens, IRS liens in particular that needed to be handled and can’t even be released, not even a pay-off could be released until the probate was approved.
 And I think it’s really important for agents on both sides to know what questions to ask around that.
 Um, because the, the sellers gone and um, their executors don’t necessarily know the questions to ask and the buyers certainly don’t know.